CentreForDigitalHumanities/jewish-historical-migration/backend/README.md

 Then, go inside the `template_postgis` database and activate the PostGIS extension on the template as well using the lines above.
 Django's `settings.py` is by default configured so that it uses this template for testing databases.

-Since the latter are created on the fly with every test run,

 ### Running the application (development server)

 ```console